basho-labs/little_riak_book/en/03-developers.md

 Well, moving on.

-## Wrapup
+## Wrap-up

 Riak is a distributed data store with several additions to improve upon the standard key-value lookups, like specifying replication values.
-Since values in Riak are opaque, many of these methods either: require custom code to extract and give meaning to values, such as *MapReduce*; or allow for header metadata to provide an added descriptive dimension to the object, such as *secondary indexes* or *search*.
+Since values in Riak are opaque, many of these methods either require custom code to extract and give meaning to values, such as *MapReduce*m or allow for header metadata to provide an added descriptive dimension to the object, such as *secondary indexes* or *search*.

-Next we'll peek further under the hood, and see how to set up and manage a cluster of your own, and what you should know.
+Next, we'll peek further under the hood and show you how to set up and manage a cluster of your own.